rdkcentral/ut-core/docs/pages/hal_unit_testing_requirements.md

 The testing suite will `git tag` actual versions together in the source code repository.

-This is standard practice for using git with tags, and repo, in comcast terminology this is called the `federated` model.
+This is standard practice for using git with tags, and repo with branching.

 ### Revision Control